microsoft/BotBuilder-Samples/generators/dotnet-templates/Microsoft.BotFramework.CSharp.CoreBot/content/README.md

 # corebot sample
-Bot Framework v4 ccore bot sample.
+Bot Framework v4 core bot sample.

 This bot has been created using [Bot Framework][1], it shows how to:
 - Use [LUIS][11] to implement core AI capabilities